Design thinking is a structured method of approaching problems that helps many businesses find success through innovation.

-Usually in tech-related fields like UX and product management, as well as hands-on fields like architecture, engineering and graphic design (although it is applicable almost anywhere)!
+This 5-step approach is used in tech-related fields like user experience (UX) and product management, as well as hands-on fields like architecture, engineering, and graphic design — although it's applicable almost anywhere!

 Brainstorming Strategies Using Design Thinking

 Empathize by imagining the wants and needs of hypothetical users

 Define by creating a clear concept of what you want to produce through this process

 Them comes the time to Ideate or brainstorm.

 For an effective session, consider handing out stacks of post-it notes.
 Team members can write one idea per post-it and add it to a board.
 This also lets you see the ideas visually and even rearrange them.

 Here are some tips for hosting your session: